 Today’s consumer — including Generation Z — is in total control.
 Because of this, Walsh said, “Not only is there no room for a lack of authenticity in the stories that brands tell about themselves, they may not even be able to influence the stories being told at all.
 But equally, consumers are also more transparent and exposed to brands today as well.
 The real point of Big Data is not increasing the surveillance of consumers by marketers, but the beginnings of a true, two-way dialogue between brands and consumers that turns insights about behavior and action, into preference and personalization.”

-Generational change in your workplace is also inevitable.
+Generational change, brought about by these emerging Generation Z traits, in your workplace is also inevitable.
 Your future co-workers and employees will both test the limits of your management models as well as challenge your traditional beliefs about your company culture.
 “This is an entirely new way of thinking about communications, content, and commerce,” said Walsh.

 “Marketing will be one of the most interesting, but also one of the toughest jobs in the 21st century.
 The future will be shaped by the colliding forces of adtech (algorithms and digital technologies that bring efficiency to advertising), and martech (brand-based platforms that support customer data collection and engagement),” advised Walsh.
 “The opportunity for marketers is to move beyond traditional forms of media to leverage emotional, contextual, and highly personal moments in a consumer’s daily life – where their messages will be relevant, reinforcing, and directly actionable.”

-At Vodafone Digital Transformation Summit in 2015, Walsh said this about Generation Z: “They will expect us to offer them better, faster, richer, and more personalized experiences, and ‘unfollow us’ the moment that we don’t.”
+At Vodafone Digital Transformation Summit in 2015, Walsh said this about Generation Z characteristics: “They will expect us to offer them better, faster, richer, and more personalized experiences, and ‘unfollow us’ the moment that we don’t.”

 In an EY.com interview, Walsh spoke of the gig economy.
 “One of the most profound changes for organizations is that most people will not be working for any particular company full time.
 In the United States last year, some 15.5 million people declared themselves freelance.
 By 2020, some 40% of the U.S. workforce is expected to be freelancers.”
 This changes the way organizations communicate with their hires, as well as the reliance on external resources.

-The pressure for change will only accelerate, as Generation Z and their demands drive the need for continuous disruption and reinvention.
+The pressure for change will only accelerate, as the demand created by Generation Z traits will drive the need for continuous disruption and reinvention.
 For tomorrow’s CIO, the challenge is clear: can they balance emerging technologies and the digital transformation agenda with everyday challenges of operational stability and security?
 For companies in the B2B space like CloudCraze, not only will they have to keep empowering their customers to sell online anywhere, anytime, on any device, but also infuse every step of the customer's journey with intelligence.

 “This age group is of particular interest because they were born in 2007 — the same year the iPhone was introduced.
 They are the first generation to be connected from birth, so they are growing up with a much different outlook on shopping, cooking, and eating than other generations.
 They will expect products that are customized, readily available and—as already apparently on Instagram—look good enough to be photographed and shared on social media,” said Walsh.